ULL-ESIT-PL/babel-learning/README.md

 Babel is a JavaScript transpiler that converts not only ECMAScript 2015+ but also JS extensions like JSX, Flow, TypeScript, and other proposals into JavaScript code that can run in any browser or JavaScript environment.

-This tutorial is a collection of notes and examples on how to start using Babel from scratch, how to write plugins, how to write macros, how to extend the parser, tokenizer and scope snalyzer when extending JavaScript syntax and semantics.
+This tutorial is a collection of notes and examples when reading tutorials on

+- how to start using Babel,
+- how to write plugins,
+- how to write macros,
+- how to extend the parser, tokenizer and scope analyzer
+- What is TC39 and how to make proposals to TC39

 ## Babel Configuration